rikvanderkemp/mief-slideshow/README.md

 - Improve chain location for checking uploads and handling of the options form
 - Allow more then one slideshow
+    - basics are there:
+        - delete a slideshow
+        - rename a slideshow
 - Allow options such as width, height, speed of fade through options screen